kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md

 ### §35.2   Propeller configuration.

-The applicant must provide a list of all the components, including references to the relevant drawings and software design data, that define the type design of the propeller to be approved under §21.31 of this chapter.
+The applicant must provide a list of all the components, including references to the relevant drawings and software design data, that define the type design of the propeller to be approved under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.31   Type design.|§21.31]] of this chapter.

 \[Amdt.
 35-8, 73 FR 63346, Oct.
 24, 2008\]